chicagopython/CodingWorkshops/problems/py101/testing/README.md

 This file is the test for the above module written using Pytest.

-These are two files mentioned above are the only two files that we will be making modifications to for this project.
+These two files mentioned above are the only two files that we will be making modifications to for this project.

 ### 1.4.3. `Makefile`